honzajavorek/honzajavorek.cz/content/2023-04-16_empowered-by-ai-why-junior-devs-have-the-winning-edge.md

 Now, back to AI.
 Today, the terms AI and ChatGPT are often used interchangeably, but it's important to understand what AI actually means.
 Essentially, every time humans invent something that allows computers to do tasks they couldn't do before, we call it artificial intelligence.

 AI has been playing against us in single-player games since the early days of computers.
 It's behind the face detection in our cameras for better photos, the translations in Google Translate, and the spell check in Google Docs, to name just a few examples.
 AI is already all around us in various forms.
 As we become accustomed to its presence, the AI label shifts to something newer, which is more _wow_.
+This is called the [AI effect](https://en.wikipedia.org/wiki/AI_effect).

 ![0 A.D. screenshot]({static}/images/screenshot-2023-04-15-at-22-15-20.png)
 AI in my favorite computer game, [0 A.D.](https://play0ad.com/)